-The marching band at any university provides a big percentage of the game day entertainment.
-Many times, these bands will perform somewhere on campus prior to the start of the game.
+The marching band at any university provides a big piece of the game day entertainment.
+Many times, these bands perform somewhere on campus prior to the start of the game.
 This may be a concert or a parade or both.
-At Notre Dame, the marching band performs a couple different times on the day of the game.
+At Notre Dame, the band performs a couple different times on the day of the game.
 Many times, the cheerleaders and mascot will be with the band during these performances.

 Be sure to be in your seats at least 20-30 minutes prior to kickoff.
 This will allow your family to enjoy all of the on-field pregame festivities.
 This usually includes the band performing, the teams running out on the field, and the cheerleaders tumbling and performing stunts on the field.
 It also usually includes a motivational video on the video board.
-Sometimes, it will also include a flyover by military planes and/or skydivers.
-At Air Force, their live mascot falcon usually also does a flyover.
+Sometimes, it includes a flyover by military planes and/or skydivers.
+At Air Force, their live mascot falcon also does a flyover.